muhammadfardaa/Traffic_Flow_Model_Multiclass_FIFO_CTM/README.md

 6. ctm_step_3a_function_FullFIFO.py

 ## Bonus R Codes
 This repository also contains the R code for the mixed cell transmission model.
-I developed this code during the 1st year of my PhD study, based on the concept and mathematical formulas by [Qin and Wang, 2019](https://ascelibrary.org/doi/abs/10.1061/JTEPBS.0000238).
+I developed this code during the 1st year of my PhD study, for learning purposes, before I developed my own model.
+The code is based on the concept and mathematical formulas by [Qin and Wang, 2019](https://ascelibrary.org/doi/abs/10.1061/JTEPBS.0000238).
 The R file name is as follows:
 - Mixed_CTM_QinWang_Codes.R

 ## Outputs: